-Generally, companies calculate OHM and Bill Rate as:
+Generally, companies calculate OHM, Labor Burden Rate and Bill Rate as:

 where Total Expenses = (Total Direct Expenses + Indirect Expenses) and include overheads, operating expenses, salaries, payroll taxes, insurance, etc.

-Bill Rate = Direct Personnel Expense x (Overhead Multiplier + Profit)
+Bill Rate = Direct Employee Expense x (Overhead Multiplier + Profit) or

-Some government agencies will not allow any allowance for bad debt or marketing and limit profit.
-Direct Project Labor can be either salary expense or Direct Personnel Expense, depending on your practice or your contracts.
+Some government agencies will not allow any allowance and limit profit.
+Direct labor can be either salary expense or direct employee expense, depending on your practice or your contracts.
 Some companies do these calculations from the General Ledger and set up special accounts for Direct Labor and Indirect Labor.
-They use a simple formula to calculate Overhead Rate:
+They use a simple formula to calculate overhead multiplier:

 OHM = Total Indirect Expenses / Total Direct Labor